veithweilnhammer/veithweilnhammer.github.io/_posts/2024-08-01-psychotherapy.md

 toc:
   sidebar: left
 ---

-# Mental healthcare when and where you need it

 My mission is to make evidence-based mental healthcare accessible to everyone.
 I offer online psychotherapy, coaching, counseling, and support for people experiencing mental health challenges.